Relativity theory in time-space: Introduction

 are continuously differentiable, for all fixed $\tau$, \item the system $\{f_1(\tau), f_2(\tau), f_3(\tau)\}$ is an Auerbach basis with origin $O(\tau)$ in the space $(S,\|\cdot\|^\tau)$. \end{itemize} \end{defi}

-Note, that for a good model we have to guarantee that Einstein's convention on the equivalence of the inertial frames can be remained for us.
-However at this time we have no possibility to give the concepts of "frame at rest" and the concept of "frame which moves constant velocity with respect to another one".
-The reason is that when we changed the norm of the space by the function $K(\tau)$ we concentrated only the change of the shape of the unit ball and did not use any correspondence between the points of the two unit balls.
-Obviously, in a concrete computation we should proceed vice versa, first we should give a correspondence between the points of the old unit ball and the new one and this implies the change of the norm.
+Note, that for a good model we have to guarantee that Einstein's convention on the equivalence of inertial frames remains valid for us.
+However at this time we have no possibility to give the concepts of "frame at rest" and the concept of "frame which moves at a constant velocity with respect to another one".
+The reason is that when we changed the norm of the space by the function $K(\tau)$ we concentrated only on the change of the shape of the unit ball and did not use any correspondence between the points of the two unit balls.
+Obviously, in a concrete computation we should proceed in the opposite direction, first we should give a correspondence between the points of the old unit ball and the new one and this implies the change of the norm.
 To this purpose we may define a homotopic mapping $\mathbf{ K }$ which describes the deformation of the norm. \begin{defi} Consider a homotopic mapping $ \mathbf{ K }\left(x,\tau\right): (S,\|\cdot\|_E)\times T \rightarrow (S,\|\cdot\|_E) $ holding the assumptions: \begin{itemize} \item $\mathbf{ K }\left(x,\tau\right)$ is homogeneous in its first variable and continuously differentiable in its second one, \item $ \mathbf{ K }\left(\{e_1,e_2,e_3\},\tau\right)$ is an Auerbach basis of $\left(S,\|\cdot\|^{\tau}\right)$ for every $\tau$, \item $ \mathbf{ K }\left(B_E,\tau\right)=K(\tau) $. \end{itemize} Then we say that the function $\mathbf{ K }\left(x,\tau\right)$ is the \emph{shape-function} of the time-space. \end{defi}